tetherless-world/explanation-ontology/index.md

 <h2>Modeling Snippets</h2>
   <p>In this section, we show how our <a href="#ontology">Explanations Ontology</a> can be used to represent the generational needs of different explanation types we identified from our literature review as well as support generation of some examples of explanations we observed or encoded into our prototype AI system that we designed during our requirements gathering session with Duke clinicians.
-For more details about our requirements gathering sessions or the explanation types itself, refer to our paper submission.</p>
+For more details about our requirements gathering sessions or the explanation types itself, refer to our paper submission.
+In this website we present modeling snippets with reference to classes and properties from our ontology in Manchester OWL syntax and Turtle respectively.</p>
  </content>
   <!--<iframe src="https://tetherless-world.github.io/explanations-ontology/WidocoDocumentation/index-en.html" style="width:100%;"/>-->